 I hope you had a fantastic summer holidays.
 We are all looking forward to an exciting year ahead.

 Our class team this year consists of Mrs Hicks, myself and Mr Curnow, who will be teaching the children on Wednesdays.

-Our topic this half term is: Could you survive underground?
+Our topic this half term is: Who did the crime?

-We will cover this topic in: Literacy, Geography, Music, History, Art, Design Technology and ICT.
+We will cover this topic in: Literacy, Maths, Music, History, Art, Science and ICT.

 Spellings are tested and go out on Mondays, with the test on Friday mornings.

 Each morning we will be doing Phonics/SPAG and Reading Comprehension.

 In Literacy and History we will be looking at crime and punishment through the ages.
 This will include looking at the legends of Sisyphus and Jan Tregeagle, creating news reports of famous historical villains and looking at the ways that criminals were punished at different stages in history.